Irish genealogy databases were relatively slow to develop. While monster

 For the present, here's my selection of the top six subscription or pay-per-view Irish genealogy databases.They are listed in alphabetical order.

 There can't be many family historians unaware of this giant beast!
-While, Ancestry's collection of Irish genealogy databases is small compared with its offering for US and British resources, it has grown enormously quickly – especially since it added the Civil Registration Indexes (1845/1864 to 1921 in Northern Ireland and to 1958 in the Republic) and a good sized collection of Roman Catholic parish records.
+While, Ancestry's collection of Irish genealogy databases is small compared with its offering for US and British resources, it has grown enormously quickly – especially since it added the Civil Registration Indexes (1845/1864 to 1921 in Northern Ireland and to 1958 in the Republic), a good sized collection of Roman Catholic parish records, plus an index to the NLI's Roman Catholic Registers Collection.
 See the relevant pages of this site for more information.

 The Irish materials are held in Ancestry's Ireland & UK collection.
 Among the 80-odd Irish record sets are the records of Irish immigrant arrivals in New York ports 1846-1851, Tithe applotment books (free elsewhere), Irish flax growers, Convicts transported to Australia 1788-1868, Royal Constabulary lists and Griffith's Valuation.